rafbm/heading-anchors/README.md

 Known issues
 ------------

-There currently are some quirks in Firefox.
+- There currently are some quirks in Firefox.
 Both 3.6 and 4.0.
 Go figure…
+- Actually, creation of anchors is working but "handling" isn’t yet.
+By "handling" I mean scrolling at the right heading at the first load of the page.